fmalina/revisions-blocl/activism/badbanks.md

-in the aftermath of the meltdown of 2007 and 2008, but recent years have seen scandals that range from efforts to rig the Libor interest-rate market, money laundering and wrongfully selling retail customers insurance products that they didn’t need to massive losses run up by individual rogue traders.
+in the aftermath of the meltdown of 2007 and 2008, but recent years have seen scandals that range from efforts to rig the Libor interest-rate market, money laundering and wrongfully selling retail customers insurance products that they didn't need to massive losses run up by individual rogue traders.
 Every day, in fact, seems to bring news of a new crisis or instance of questionable behaviour.

 Seven years after the credit crunch that brought down Northern Rock and more